NA62/na62-trigger-algorithms/Home.md

+# na62-trigger-algorithms
+Welcome to the Wiki of the L1/L2 trigger algorithms library of the NA62 PC-farm.

 ## Getting the code
 If you want to contribute to the code please see the wiki page [[Cloning]] to get access to the code.